-The All of Us Research Program Advisory Panel is a working group of the NIH Council of Councils and was convened to provide external oversight and expert advice on the vision, scientific goals, and operations of the All of Us Research Program.
-The Panel is charged with evaluating and providing recommendations regarding All of Us Research Program activities.
-Findings and recommendations of the Panel will report to the NIH Council of Councils for further consideration.
-The NIH Council of Councils will use the Panel’s findings and recommendations to provide final recommendations to the All of Us Research Program Director and the NIH Director.
+The All of Us Research Program Advisory Panel develops options, gives feedback, and evaluates program activities.
+Members of the Panel are selected by the All of Us Research Program Director for their expertise in areas relevant to the goals of the All of Us Research Program mission.
+Official recommendations of the Panel will be reported to the NIH Council of Councils for further consideration.
+The Council of Councils will use the Panel's findings and recommendations to provide final recommendations to the All of Us Director and the NIH Director.

 Specifically, the members of the Panel will consider: